SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 1. OK, so now the identity function `.` is combined with a [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) to give `.["datacenters"]` which is a reference to the value of the `datacenters` property.
 From the output earlier, we know that this is an array (a list of objects, each one representing the detail of a data center).

-    👉 Try this too, and note the subtle difference in output to the previous step:
+    👉 Try this too, and note the subtle difference in output to what we saw earlier:

     ```bash
     jq '.["datacenters"]' regions.json